 - iPad mini (5th generation) – starting at $399

-If all you need is a basic iPad, and have no special demands for speed or storage, the 10.2" iPad 7th generation is a great deal.
-Since 2017, Apple has been releasing these iPad (without modifier) models at a great price of $329, and the current model is the third in this product line.
-With 64 GB storage, this iPad is sufficient for most needs, but you can bump that to 256 GB.
+If all you need is a basic iPad, and have no special demands for speed or storage, the 10.2" iPad 8th generation, which was updated in September 2020, is a great deal.
+Since 2017, Apple has been releasing these iPad (without modifier) models at an affordable price of $329.
+With 32 GB storage, this iPad is sufficient for most needs, but you can bump that to 128 GB.

 Note that you can find refurbished iPads on Apple’s website, usually discounted around 15%, so if price is key, you may want to check out that option as well.